 Action Note 3 Hold the mechanical stop pin in a firm grip, and remove it by unscrewing the set screw. xx2100001410 4 Foundry Plus Remove the axis-1 cable protection plate by removing the attachment screws. xx2100000979 5 Begin draining the axis-1 gearbox.
 Note There will be some oil left in the gear after draining.
-See Floor-mounted robot: Draining the axis-1 gearbox on page 142.
+See Floor-mounted robot: Draining the axis-1 gearbox on page 146.
 6 Loosen the attachment screws as far as it is possible at this point.
-Bit holder dimension: 5/16" (14x18 mm) xx1400002169 Note It will not be possible to remove the screws completely at this point.
+Bit holder and hexagon bit SW10 Bit holder dimension: 5/16" (14x18 mm) xx1400002169 Note It will not be possible to remove the screws completely at this point.